GUIDE TO: VAT and Export

 The supplier may otherwise choose to supply the goods to the purchaser at the zero rate (no export VAT).
 This can be done when the supplier is able to ensure that the goods are delivered to a harbour or airport which is a “designated commercial port” (from the list below), from where the goods will be exported by the purchaser.

-As the supplier will be held accountable if the conditions are not met, it is up to the supplier to decide whether to apply the zero rate, or to apply the standard rate.
+To forego the VAT and export at a zero rate carries some risk.
+As the supplier will be held accountable if the conditions for zero rating are not met, it is up to the supplier to decide whether to apply the zero rate, or to apply the standard rate.